GWSB/dead-simple-google-sheets-auth/README.md

 ## NOTE - This code is NOT suitable for production.

+## NOTE: If you are using auth.js in an existing project, be sure to include <script src="https://apis.google.com/js/api.js"></script> BEFORE auth.js.

 It's purpose is to simply give you an environment from which you can play with the Google Sheets API.
 See the license for warranty details.

 ## Installation instructions